Neonatal conjunctivitis is swelling (inflammation) or infection of the tissue lining the eyelids in a newborn.

 Neonatal conjunctivitis is most commonly caused by:

 The mother may not have symptoms at the time of delivery.
-Yet she still may carry bacteria or viruses that can cause conjunctivitis in the newborn.
+She still may carry bacteria or viruses that can cause this problem.

 Infected newborn infants develop drainage from the eyes within 1 day to 2 weeks after birth.